How to build a new employee onboarding process

 Building a strong onboarding process is the best way to welcome, and retain, new employees.
 Effective onboarding is all about planning ahead and thinking from your new employee’s point of view.
 It doesn’t begin and end on your new hire’s first day with you.
 It starts at the beginning of your hiring process and ends when your new employee is fully settled into their role.

-Here’s a planning timeline and some checklists that HR professionals and hiring managers can use to design a good employee onboarding experience:
+Here’s a planning timeline and some checklists (plus this onboarding new hire checklist) that HR professionals and hiring managers can use to design a good employee onboarding experience:

 During the hiring process